modsim/hopsy/docs/firststeps/introduction.rst

 In hopsy, we assume that :math:`\pi(x) = \exp\big\{-f(x)\big\}`,
 where :math:`f(x)` is the negative log likelihood, which you have to provide, if you want to sample a self-implemented model.
-To read more about the details on how to sample custom models, please refer to :doc:`this page<model>`.
+To read more about the details on how to sample custom models, please refer to :doc:`this page<../userguide/problem>`.

 Although hopsy ships with numerous proposal algorithms optimized to work well in linearily-constrained spaces and written in C++, it is also possible to implement the proposal algorithm in Python.
-To read more about the details on how to implement custom proposal algorithms with hopsy, please refer to :doc:`this page<proposal>`.
+To read more about the details on how to implement custom proposal algorithms with hopsy, please refer to :doc:`this page<../userguide/sampling>`.